|

 Operation Systems are supported?

 Answer.
-TeXmacs can be easily installed
+TeXmacs can be easily installed on all

-on all major systems, such as GNU/Linux,
+major systems, such as GNU/Linux, MacOS

-MacOS and Windows.
+and Windows.
+There are rpm

-well as binaries available for Linux.
+and Debian packages as well as binaries available for Linux.

 For Mac OS X there is a Fink